-- 14. All the permitted religious activities in paragraphs 4 to 10 (i.e. excluding congregational and other worship services) can take place concurrently at the place of worship subject to a total cap of 50 persons6, and only if these activities can be conducted safely at separate locations within the place of worship.
+- 14. From 3 Oct 2020, all the permitted religious activities in paragraphs 4 to 9 (i.e. excluding congregational and other worship services) can take place concurrently at the place of worship subject to a total cap of 100 persons (up from the current limit of 50)6, and only if these activities can be conducted safely at separate locations within the place of worship.
 There must be sufficient signs and directions to guide the different parties such that they do not interact or meet each other while entering, exiting, or while in the premises. - 15.
-ROs who wish to resume congregational and other worship services, can do so with no more than an additional 50 worshippers in the premises.
-For example, if there are 50 persons in a worship service, as well as religious classes involving 2 groups of 5 students, there can be at most another 40 persons taking part in other permitted religious activities (i.e. not worship services) at the same time.
-However, we strongly urge ROs to consider reducing other concurrent activities when congregational and other worship services are ongoing, so that there is a smaller total number of people on the premises at any one time, which will help to minimise the risk of large clusters from forming. - 16.
-ROs must establish a one-way flow for entry and exit points for all the permitted activities, and manage the arrival of worshippers to avoid queues from forming.
+ROs who wish to conduct congregational and other worship services, can do so with no more than an additional 100 worshippers in the premises.
+For example, if there are 100 persons in a worship service, as well as a religious class involving 50 persons, there can be at most another 50 persons taking part in other permitted religious activities7 (i.e. not worship services) at the same time.
+Worshippers should not mingle across activities.
+However, we strongly urge ROs to consider reducing other concurrent activities when congregational and other worship services are ongoing, so that there is a smaller total number of people on the premises at any one time, which will help to minimise the risk of large clusters from forming.